 Creating a Guest Collection

-- If you have an 'Inactive/Deleted' ALCF account, please click on the link here to start the account re-activation process: https://accounts.alcf.anl.gov/accountReactivate
+If you have an "Inactive/Deleted" ALCF account, please click on the account re-activation link to begin the re-activation process: Re-activation Link

 In the Globus application in your browser:

-- Clicking on 'Endpoints' located in the left panel of the Globus web app (or go to https://app.globus.org/endpoints).
+- Click on 'Endpoints' located in the left panel of the Globus web app.
 Type "alcf#dtn_eagle" in the search box located at the top of the page and click the magnifying glass to search.
 Click on the Managed Public Endpoint "alcf#dtn_eagle" from the search results.
 Click on the Collections tab.
 OR

 Sharing Data with Collaborators Using Guest Collections

 If your data is on the ALCF systems, you can easily share it with collaborators who are at ALCF or elsewhere.
 You have full control over which files your collaborator can access, and whether they have read-only or read-write permissions.

 You can share with their institutional email.
 The collaborator can use the Globus web interface to download the data, or use Globus transfer to move the data to their machine.

 To share data with collaborators (that either have a Globus account or an ALCF account), click on 'Endpoints', select your newly created Guest Collection (as described in the section above), and go to the 'Permissions' tab.
 Click on 'Add Permissions - Share With':